 - Cliché Storm: Seriously, when was the last time we actually saw The President's Daughter or a space prison in a movie, let alone both at the same time?

-Complete Monster: Ax-Crazy prisoner Hydell just enjoys the killing and mayhem and undermines his brother Alex's more pragmatic plans even when it's clear he's actually hindering his own chances to escape.
-He also makes no distinction between hostages and guards and his fellow prisoners, killing anyone who annoys him.
-He tries to rape Emilie as soon as the riot starts.
-When Hydell's brother can't find Snow and Emilie after their escape fast enough for his liking, Hydell reaches her through the space station's intercom and starts shooting a hostage every three seconds until she reveals her location, then kills them all anyway after she does.
-He kills Alex near the end when he again won't allow Hydell to rape Emilie.
+- Complete Monster: Hydell is a convict on the Space Station cryo-prison who takes charge of the uprising with his brother Alex.
+In contrast to his more pragmatic brother, Hydell is a bloodthirsty lunatic more interested in killing and causing as much mayhem as possible even when it's clear he's actually hindering his own chances to escape.
+He makes no distinction between friend or foe either, killing several other prisoners for no real reason.
+He tries to rape Emilie as soon as the riot starts and becomes obsessed with having her after his brother stops the attempt.
+When Alex can't find Snow and Emilie after their escape fast enough for his liking, Hydell contacts her through the space station's intercom and starts shooting a hostage every three seconds until she reveals her location, then kills them all anyway after she does.
+He even kills Alex near the end for a final chance to get at Emilie.

-Special Effect Failure: The entire cycle chase scene is pretty bad, from the obvious CG down to the terrible physics and animation.
+- Special Effect Failure: The entire cycle chase scene is pretty bad, using obvious CG with terrible animation.
 The scene only serves to get Snow from the apartment to the train station quickly and they obviously wanted to avoid the budget costs of a real chase scene.
 In the film's defense its relatively modest budget of 20 million is utilized much better in the rest of the film.